Jeunese/jeunese.github.io/docs/overview.md

 An Information Development (or Information Experience, IX) team consists of technical writers that typically belong to Engineering.
 IX are responsible for:

-- Technical content authoring for a company's products and services.
+- Technical content authoring for a software company's products and services.
 See [Technical Writing Guidelines](https://jeunese.github.io/#/technical-writing).
 - In-product content development, such as error messages and on-screen text.
 See [UX Writing Guidelines](/ux-writing).
 - Website infrastructure for product documentation.
 See [Online Documentation](/online-documentation).